siht/node_api_test/README.md

 ### docker users

-donwload this repo [src repo here] and inside that folder paste the whole project an rename to src run in terminal
+donwload this [repo](https://github.com/siht/basic_node_docker) and inside that folder paste the whole project an rename to src run in terminal

 ```bash